Goaribari Island: History

 On 8 April 1901, the Revs.
-James Chalmers and Oliver Fellows Tomkins (1873–1901), together with ten missionary students, were murdered with stone implements and cannibalized by the natives of this island, at Dopima village when they tried to preach to the natives and convert them; their bones were hung as trophies.
+James Chalmers and Oliver Fellows Tomkins (1873–1901), together with ten missionary students, were killed with stone implements and allegedly cannibalised by local First Nations peoples, at Dopima village when they attempted to evangelise and convert them; their bones were hung as trophies.

 Following the massacre of the white missionaries, an Australian Royal Commission was called in 1904 to inquire into the scandal.
 This mission was led by Judge Christopher Stansfield Robinson.
 The object was to apprehend a native called Lake who was allegedly involved in the murders and who had refused to return the mortal remains of the missionaries for a Christian burial.

 The mission also wanted to train a few natives as a police force to serve the island.
 A clash ensued between the natives who stormed the Australian ship Merrie England.
 The clash was implemented without forethought, turning violent.
 Guns were used on the natives.
 As many as eight were killed and many were injured.
 There were no major injuries to the Australians.

 During this reprisal raid, missionary Rev. Harry Moore Dauncey reported that between 4 and 700 skulls were found in various village houses, and nearly 10,000 skulls were counted in the longhouse and burnt during this raid.
 The mission considered the natives to be savages as they greased their body for cover instead of wearing clothing.
 Professor Matthew R. Keller believes the commission viewed the population of the island as a different biological species.
 As a consequence of the villagers' massacre, Robinson shot himself and was replaced as Chief Judicial Officer by Hubert Murray.